Tis’ the season for autoimmune flare-ups! But not for you.

 In this post, we are going to dive deep and get to the root cause behind why so many of us experience a worsening or intensification of symptoms (also known as a flare) during the holiday season.
 And, of course, we’ll talk about how to prevent autoimmune flare-ups from happening in the first place.

 If you feel the same way too, then I’m going to let you in on a little secret… I really think the secret to a flare-free holiday season is to actually ENJOY it.
-If you don’t enjoy it, if you literally dread the holidays, then you are turning on your stress.
+If you don’t enjoy it, if you literally dread the holidays because of all the hustle and bustle, then you are turning on your stress.

-And stress causes inflammation.
+And to put it very simply – stress causes inflammation.
 Inflammation leads to autoimmune flares.
 Flares can last for days, weeks, and even months.

 But how, you say?
-How do I enjoy the holidays when I can’t eat my favorite, traditional foods?
-And how do I stay on track when my family isn’t very supportive?
+How do I enjoy the holidays when I can’t eat my favorite, traditional foods because I’m following an autoimmune healing diet?
+And how do I cope when my family isn’t very supportive?

 Good questions.
 Let’s talk about them.